VARIOUS CLOVE SPICE BENEFITS

 Slowly sip the solution to help immobilize and sweep those creepy crawlies out of the body!

 CAVEAT: Clove essential oil is very powerful and can cause skin irritations.
 If used, you must be sure to adequately dilute it into a safe carrier oil base (like olive oil, sweet almond oil, or jojoba oil) prior to applying it directly to your skin.

 Also, take care not to inhale undiluted clove essential oil too closely to your nose as it can burn the mucous membranes.

 In addition, it is not safe to diffuse clove essential oil into the air due to its high levels of phenols (6).

-Phenols give clove essential oil its antiviral properties, and inhaling strong concentrations of it can possibly burn the mucous membranes.
+Phenols give clove essential oil its antiviral properties.
+Inhaling strong concentrations of phenols can possibly burn the mucous membranes.

 While clove essential oil has many therapeutic uses, keep in mind that it is still very strong.

 Rather than trying to administer clove essential oil as a remedy, you may fare better using either the dried ground clove spice or whole cloves if you want to experience the natural benefits that it offers.